Geography of Shiraz

 It is located between Persepolis and Naqsh-e-Rostam with 3 rock reliefs of Sassanians carved on the lower part of the mountains.

-This is a unique building constructed by Ardeshir, the founder of Sassanian dynasty in the 3rd century.
+It refers to a unique building constructed by Ardeshir, the founder of Sassanian dynasty in the 3rd century.
 The first examples of dome building can be found at this palace.
-It is located almost at 120km south east of Shiraz.
+It is located almost 120km southeast of Shiraz.

-This is an ancient city built by Roman slaves and engineers under Sasssanians and is partly standing where several buildings can be visited such as an Anahita Temple, Shapur Palace, Valerian dungeon.
-It is approximately 150 km south west of Shiraz.
+This is an ancient city built by Roman slaves and engineers under Sassanians and is partly standing where several buildings can be visited such as an Anahita Temple, Shapur Palace, and Valerian dungeon.
+It is approximately 150 km southwest of Shiraz.

 They are opposite the ancient city of Bishapur and represent some of the most eye-catching reliefs of Sassanians recording major historical triumphant moments of Iranians history against Romans and Arabs.